ARFID Treatment Center in St. Louis, MO

 Treatment for ARFID

-All adolescents and adults who receive care for ARFID at McCallum Place in St. Louis, Missouri, or Kansas City, Kansas, follow personalized treatment plans.
-These plans are based on the thorough assessment each patient completes prior to starting treatment.
+All adolescents and adults who receive care for ARFID at McCallum Place in St. Louis, Missouri, follow personalized treatment plans.
+These plans are based on the thorough assessment each client completes prior to starting treatment.

-Depending on each patient’s history, needs, and goals, their personalized ARFID treatment plan may include elements such as:
+Depending on each client’s history, needs, and goals, their personalized ARFID treatment plan may include elements such as:

 Group therapy: Group therapy is an integral element of treatment for ARFID at McCallum Place.
-While you are receiving care for ARFID at our facility in St. Louis, Missouri, or Kansas City, Kansas, you may have the opportunity to take part in a variety of groups, including:
+While you are receiving care for ARFID at our facility in St. Louis, Missouri, you may have the opportunity to take part in a variety of groups, including:

 • Support groups